About the Award:

 - Travel expenses* to attend the program in Washington D.C.

 - Living expenses* for the three-week program.
 Winners will be provided housing at one of American University’s residence halls, as well as a stipend to cover meals and incidentals.
-If the winners choose not to stay in the residence halls, they can make their own arrangements and will be reimbursed for the amount equivalent to three weeks housing on-campus.
+If the winners choose not to stay in the residence halls, they can make their own arrangements and will be reimbursed for the amount equivalent to three weeks of housing on-campus.